sbrewer42/Bootcamp-Project-Files/README.md

 ![Metricbeat-playbook](Ansible/metric-playbook.yml)

-Alternatively, select portions of the filebeat-playbook.yml file may be used to install only certain pieces of it, such as Filebeat.
+They can be used to either recreate the entire deployment pictured above or alternatively, select portions of the filebeat-playbook.yml file may be used to install only certain pieces of it, such as Filebeat.

 This document contains the following details:
 - Description of the Topology